EdithUltron/EdithUltron/README.md

 - 👀 I’m interested in Learning New Things.
 - 🌱 I’m currently learning having fun working with softwares.
 - 💞️ I’m looking to collaborate on open source.
-- 📫 How to reach me - Got U Know Me.
+- 📫 How to reach me - Got U Know Me haha.

 <!---
 EdithUltron/EdithUltron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.